 Step 1.
 Choose your LED Strip

 There are two different types of LED strip used in this guide.
-The recessed shelves at the back of the bar use super bright 12mm low profile LED strip from a company called TLC, you can see the product here on thier website.
-This LED strip contains 60 LED’s per metre, prodiving an intense evenly distributed glow.
+The recessed shelves at the back of the bar use super bright 12mm low profile LED strip.
+This LED strip contains 60 LED’s per metre, providing an intense evenly distributed glow.
 You will need to purchase a suitable power supply and control system for these.
-This project used a 15A switch mode power supply (see product here), and an LED in-line LED tape controller (see product here).
-There are plenty of cheaper LED strips on the Amazon store such as this one, most come with power packs.
+This project used a 15A switch mode power supply, and an LED in-line LED tape controller.
+There are plenty of cheaper LED strips on the Amazon store, most come with power packs.

-The recessed shelve on the left wall uses an intellgiant LED strip.
-These type of LED strip lights create mesmerising and magical colour changing effects, as each LED can be controlled independtly via a built in program.
+The recessed shelve on the left wall uses an intelligent LED strip.
+These types of LED strip lights create mesmerising and magical colour changing effects, as each LED can be controlled independently via a built in program.
 You can buy the same one used in this project from a company called TLC (see product here).
 It comes with a power source and remote.
-You can also buy simular intelligent LED striplight products on the Amazon store.
+You can also buy similar intelligent LED strip light products on the Amazon store.